Securing privileged access for hybrid and cloud deployments in Azure AD

 Monitor your organization for users who are using Microsoft 365 to identify staff who have an administrator account but might not need Microsoft 365 access because they don't sign in to those portals.
 For more information, see Activity reports in the Microsoft 365 admin center.

 Establishing a successful incident response capability requires considerable planning and resources.
 You must continually monitor for cyber-attacks and establish priorities for incident handling.
 Collect, analyze, and report incident data to build relationships and establish communication with other internal groups and plan owners.
 For more information, see Microsoft Security Response Center.

 Secure on-premises privileged administrative accounts, if not already done

 If your Azure Active Directory organization is synchronized with on-premises Active Directory, then follow the guidance in Security Privileged Access Roadmap: This stage includes:

-- Creating separate admin accounts for users who need to conduct on-premises administrative tasks
+- Creating separate administrator accounts for users who need to conduct on-premises administrative tasks

 - Deploying Privileged Access Workstations for Active Directory administrators

-- Creating unique local admin passwords for workstations and servers
+- Creating unique local administrator passwords for workstations and servers